-- Training in an evidence-based intervention for adults with stroke (e.g. CBT, motivational interviewing, ACT))
+- Training in an evidence-based intervention for adults with stroke (e.g. CBT, ACT, motivational interviewing)

-- Experience of working as a trainee, apprentice or qualified Clinical Associate Psychologist within the specific clinical area of practice (Community Adult Mental Health services).
+- Experience of working as a trainee, apprentice or qualified Clinical Associate Psychologist within a specific clinical area of practice (e.g. Community Adult Mental Health services).

-- Experience of working with people with stroke or neurological conditions
+- Experience of working with people experiencing stroke or neurological conditions

 - Experience of developing therapeutic relationships with people who are hard-to-engage